Do I Need A CPU With Integrated Graphics If I Have A GPU?

 It is obvious from the comparison above that an external GPU is way better than integrated graphics.
 But there are ways to boost the FPS using CPU-integrated graphics because increasing framerate depends on not only the hardware but also the settings of your software.

-If you are using a video player running video at 8K or 4K, consider lowering the resolution because the more the resolution is less the FPS.
+If you are using a video player running video at 8K or 4K, consider lowering the resolution because the higher the resolution is, the less the FPS.
 The second approach for increasing your frame rate is to allow unlimited or more frame rates from the settings of your game.
 The last way is to increase the RAM.

 The CPU with integrated graphics stores all the graphical data in the system memory before and after processing it.
 Simply, the system memory is the RAM installed on your motherboard.
-Increase the size of RAM so more data can be stored in them instead of on the virtual memory that drops FPS.
+Please increase the RAM size so more data can be stored in them instead of on the virtual memory that drops FPS.

 Does Integrated Graphics Lower CPU Performance?